aerotron1/TastyTV-M2/README.md

    - Update README file

 3. What blockers you have (if any)
-   - Map() due not defining component and improper use of props.
+   - Map() due to not defining component and improper use of props.

 01/12/21

 1. What have you done so far
    - Implemented static UI, props and state.
-   - Fetched data from client API
+   - Fetched data from the client API.
    - Debugged errors with map()
    - Get buttons to add and store movies.
    - Click watched movie to highlight a movie in a different colour.